 ʿĀʾisha bt.
 Abī Bakr (d.
 58/678), wife of the prophet Muḥammad and daughter of Abū Bakr (d.
 13/634), the first caliph, is arguably the most famous woman of early Islam and also its most controversial.

 She was born in Mecca around 614 C.E. to Abū Bakr b.
 Abī Quḥāfā, from the Banū Taym, and Umm Rūmān bt. ʿUmayr b. ʿĀmir, from the Banū Kināna. ʿĀʾisha is deemed to have been the nineteenth person to embrace Islam.

 "ʿĀʾisha bt.
 Abī Bakr."
 Encyclopaedia of Islam, THREE.

-Edited by: Gudrun Krämer, Denis Matringe, John Nawas, Everett Rowson.
+Edited by: Kate Fleet, Gudrun Krämer, Denis Matringe, John Nawas, Everett Rowson.

 Brill Online, 2015.
 Reference.